arjunvynipadath/docs/MPI_README.txt

 releases.
 SuSE distributions earlier than SuSE Linux 9.0 do not provide this compiler as part of the default installation.

-The following compilers are supported by OFED's OSU MPI package: Gcc, Intel,Pathscale and PGI.
-The install script prompts the user to choose the compiler with which to build the OSU MVAPICH MPI RPM.
+The following compilers are supported by OFED's MVAPICH package: Gcc, Intel,Pathscale and PGI.
+The install script prompts the user to choose the compiler with which to build the MVAPICH RPM.
 Note that more than one compiler can be selected simultaneously, if desired.

 For details see: